It then sank in deep water, apparently suffering a radiation problem. Unconfirmed reports indicated some of the crew were rescued.

 - At the end of Battlestar Galactica (2003), the surviving Colonials abandon all technology, all of it, ostensibly because Ludd Was Right, but really it's because Ron Moore didn't want viewers wondering why there's no evidence of space-flight technology from hundreds of thousands of years ago, as if viewers of science-fiction wouldn't grasp the concept of fiction.

-- The Black Adder shows an Alternate History of the Wars of the Roses where the the Yorkists actually won the Battle of Bosworth Field, but King Richard III York was mistakenly killed by his grand-nephew Prince Edmund "the Black Adder" shortly afterwards and Richard IV, one of the historical Princes in the Tower, was crowned his successor.
+- The Black Adder shows an Alternate History of the Wars of the Roses where the Yorkists actually won the Battle of Bosworth Field, but King Richard III York was mistakenly killed by his grand-nephew Prince Edmund "the Black Adder" shortly afterwards and Richard IV, historically the younger of the Princes in the Tower, was crowned his successor (no word on what happened to his older brother, the historical Edward V).
 The Opening Narration of the first episode states that King Henry VII Tudor, who historically won at Bosworth Field, rewrote the history books to ruin Richard III's reputation and erase Richard IV's entire reign after gaining the throne.

 - Borgia: The Roman sculpture Laocoön and His Sons is unearthed sooner than it was in real life.
 Rodrigo Borgia dislikes the implications of it towards his family so much that he orders it re-buried, explaining its later rediscovery.